 - Reduce greenhouse gas emissions: Uneaten food in landfills accounts for 23% of the nation’s output of methane, a potent greenhouse gas that contributes to climate change.

-- Save money: Businesses can receive tax incentives for food donations while simultaneously lowering their disposal costs.
-And for businesses in Austin, food donation counts towards compliance with the Universal Recycling Ordinance.
+- Save money: Businesses can receive tax incentivesopen_in_new for food donations while simultaneously lowering their disposal costs.
+And for businesses in Austin, food donation counts towards compliance with the Universal Recycling Ordinanceopen_in_new.

-The Good Samaritan Food Donation Act encourages companies and organizations to donate healthy food that would otherwise go to waste by protecting them from criminal and civil liability.
+The Good Samaritan Food Donation Actopen_in_new encourages companies and organizations to donate healthy food that would otherwise go to waste by protecting them from criminal and civil liability.